ur4me/Titanic/README.md

   male              0
 ```

-The levels are less than 32 so it seems like I can use this information to tree function.
+The levels are less than 32 so it seems like I can use this information to decision tree.
 Now, I am going to make Family size column and Deck column.

 ```
 #make family size column that contains the passenger themselves